msberends/AMR/index.md

   * Plotting antimicrobial resistance
   * Determining first isolates to be used for AMR analysis
   * Applying EUCAST rules
-  * Determining multi-drug resistance organisms (MDRO)
+  * Determining multi-drug resistant organisms (MDRO)
   * Descriptive statistics: frequency tables, kurtosis and skewness

 This package is ready-to-use for a professional environment by specialists in the following fields: